By Roy Stevenson

 Thank you for consideration of these articles.
 Please contact me if either of these pieces looks like a good fit for your magazine.
 If my skills appear to be a good fit for your publication, I’d love to discuss your editorial needs.

 I look forward to hearing from you at your convenience.

 • First, it contains two story pitches.

-• I use form letters like this to reach out to new magazines.
-Form letters save time.
+• I use form letters, or templates like this to reach out to new magazines.
+Templates save time and improve your productivity.
 I fill in the specifics and tailor each form letter to meet the new magazine’s profile.

 Sending an open email like this is a hit-or-miss proposition.
 However, I’ve had enough “hits” from new magazines to make this standard practice.
 And I’ve developed some bountiful long-term relationships with some of these magazine editors.

 Try it the next time you find a new magazine on the racks.
-You might find a delighted editor on the other end, grateful to see an email from a writer who can help fill their magazine with good content.
+Your introductory letter shows initiative.
+You might find a delighted editor on the other end, happy to give you a writing assignment.

 If you're looking for a guide to help you write query letters to editors, I've written The Complete Guide to Query Letters for Travel Writers to help you.
 It includes everything you need to know about query letters, along with 20 sample query letters that you can use as templates for your own queries.